airbnb/javascript/README.md

 ## <a name='whitespace'>Whitespace</a>

-  - Use soft tabs set to 2 spaces
+  - Use soft tabs set to 4 spaces (4 due to frequent jumps between python and js)

     ```javascript
     // bad